conan-io/conan-io.github.io/_posts/2022-10-12-Different-flavors-Clang-compiler-Windows.markdown

 Note that this is a CMake based project, that contains something very similar to the code posted above, and such a project is agnostic of Conan, its CMakeLists.txt does not contain anything Conan related.
 The ``conanfile.py`` recipe will allow us to build the project easily with different configurations (in this case different Clang variants).

-Let's start with the “vanilla” msvc build, and there learn about the necessary configuration changes.
+Let's start with the "vanilla" msvc build, and there learn about the necessary configuration changes.
 The profile that we will use is:

 msvc.profile